DRisdon/text-adventure/README.md

 The scenes array must be an array of scenes, each formatted like this:

-`['scene name', 'scene prompt', 'background-image', [['choice 1 prompt', 'choice 1 next scene', [enemy health, enemy damage]]]`
+`['scene name', 'scene prompt', 'background-image', [['choice 1 prompt', 'choice 1 next scene', [enemy health, enemy damage]], 'item']`

 The array of choices can have any number of choices, and the combat stats are optional.
+Leave the combat array empty if there is no combat in a particular scene.

 You must have 1 scene with the name `'start'` and one with the name `'lose'`.
+The final scene can be called anything, and can optionally link back to `'start'`.

+Items are also optional.
+Make it an empty string if there is no item to be found.